Kanaderu/mm-slash/README.md

 - Using `sudo` runs with separate environment variables, use `sudo -E [command]` when executing with `sudo` (or run as root user)
 - Set an environment variable by running for the current terminal session by running `export API_KEY=<API_KEY_GOES_HERE>`

+### Mattermost Tokens

+To ensure the proper endpoints and messages are valid, Mattermost tokens need to be provided and are verified against to ensure security and authorization.
+The tokens are defined the same way as the API Keys.
+Refer each endpoint's environment variable name to define their specific tokens.

 ## Endpoint Details

 #### `/weather`

 The OpenWeatherMap API requires an API_KEY which is declared by setting the `OPENWEATHERMAP_API_KEY` environment variable.
+Use only one of the two version provided (`GET` or `POST`). `POST` functions the same as `GET` when no zipcode is provided.

 # Running the MM-Slash App